- Home

 - Properties purchased before 2004: exempt from capital gains tax

-- Properties purchased after 2004: capital gains taxed at 10%
+- Properties purchased after 2004: capital gains taxed at 10% for tax residents

 Exemption for Individuals

-- 1st sale: Capital gain of 5,000 UF → No tax, remaining credit: 3,000 UF
+- 1st sale: Capital gain of 5,000 UF → No tax.
+Remaining credit: 3,000 UF

 - 2nd sale: Capital gain of 4,500 UF → Tax on 1,500 UF (4,500 - 3,000) = 150 UF tax